-- Understanding each child's abilities and skill level by developing meaningful relationships with all children and engaging in their play. - Using clear and simple rules and boundaries that are developed with and known to all children and consistently applied by educators and enforcing strategies for when children do have to move out of play areas such as buddy systems for toilet access etc. - Checking the environment for hazards and risks prior to children accessing it and also during supervision and ensuring the setting up of the environment supports active supervision practices.
+- Understanding each child's abilities and skill level by developing meaningful relationships with all children and engaging in their play. - Using clear and simple rules and boundaries that are developed with and known to all children and

+Checking the environment for hazards and risks prior to children accessing it and also during supervision and ensuring the setting up of the environment supports active supervision practices.